ArctosDB/documentation-wiki/_how_to/How-to-Create-Taxa.markdown

 Each collection chooses one source as its preferred source.
 There are three [Local Sources](http://arctos.database.museum/info/ctDocumentation.cfm?table=CTTAXONOMY_SOURCE) currently available:
 - Arctos is a locally-managed classification for everything but plants.
 It does contains some paleontological plant classifications.
 - Arctos Plants is a locally-managed classification for plants which are controlled by ICBN code.
 - WoRMS (via Arctos) contains automatically-maintained data from [http://www.marinespecies.org](http://www.marinespecies.org), in addition to some locally-maintained data (for taxa not in WoRMS but cataloged in collections which use this classification).
-To manage or create classifications in this source, simply provide an "aphiaid" as non-classification metadata and click the "refresh" link.
+To manage or create classifications in this source, simply provide an "aphiaid" as classification and click the "refresh" link.

 It is important to choose the intended collection's preferred source when creating classification data.
 Local sources are often limited to hierarchical data and managed through the [hierarchical data editor](http://handbook.arctosdb.org/how_to/How-to-Manage-Taxonomy-Hierarchically.html).